-Repairs eligible for labor warranty must be made by Art's-Way or an authorized Miller dealer.
+Repairs eligible for labor warranty must be made by Miller or an authorized Miller dealer.
 The purchaser is responsible for transportation of the equipment to the dealership for warranty service or for any service call expense.

-Exclusive Effect of Warranty and Limitation of Liability

-The remedies of the customer set forth herein are exclusive.
-Art's-Way neither assumes nor authorized any person to assume any other obligation or liability in connection with the sale of covered equipment.
-Correction of defects and malfunctions in the manner and for the applicable period of time provided above, shall constitute fulfillment of all reproducibilities of Art's-Way to the customer and Art's-Way shall not be liable for negligence, under contract, or in any other manner with respect to such equipment.
-IN NO EVENT SHALL THE OWNER BE ENTITLED TO RECOVER FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES SUCH AS BUT NOT LIMITED TO, LOSS OF CROPS, LOSS OF PROFITS OR REVENUE, OTHER COMMERCIAL LOSSES, INCONVENIENCE OR COST OF RENTAL OF REPLACEMENT EQUIPMENT.
+Exclusive Effect of Warranty and Limitation of Liability The remedies of the customer set forth herein are exclusive.
+Miller neither assumes nor authorizes any person to assume any other obligation or liability in connection with the sale of covered equipment.
+Correction of defects and malfunctions in the manner and for the applicable period of time provided above, shall constitute fulfillment of all responsibilities of Miller to the customer and Miller shall not be liable for negligence, under contract, or in any other manner with respect to such equipment.
+IN NO EVENT SHALL THE OWNER BE ENTITLED TO RECOVER FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES SUCH AS BUT NOT LIMITED TO.
+LOSS OF CROPS, LOSS OF PROFITS OR REVENUE, OTHER COMMERCIAL LOSSES.
+INCONVENIENCE OR COST OF RENTAL OF REPLACEMENT EQUIPMENT.